OxfordRSE/interactive-plotting-exercise/README.md

 ## Overview

 This exercise will help you practice using AI coding assistants to build a data visualization application.
 You'll create an interactive plot that displays carbon intensity data from the UK's national grid.

 ## Exercise Goal

-Build an application that interactively plots regional Carbon Intensity data onto a map of thes UK.
+Build a python application that interactively plots regional Carbon Intensity data onto a map of the UK.
 1. Fetches data from the UK Carbon Intensity API (https://carbonintensity.org.uk/)
 2. Creates an interactive plot/visualization of the carbon intensity data overlaid onto a map of the UK
-3. Allows users to change the time being plotted, and get out a time-series for a given region somehow.
+3. Allows users to change the time being plotted, and plot a time-series for a given region.

 ## API Information